 In sum, for an effective launch to cooperative conflict resolution, both sides must express their initial desire or thought, laying out the wishes in a positive (“I would like to …”_), not negative (“You never...”) manner.
 Both sides must listen like a sponge, listening to absorb and understand rather than to criticize and brush aside the other’s point of view.
 Add symmetry of air time plus a cooperative, friendly emotional tone and it’s likely that Step One will go well.

-The second step of a cooperative resolution process, Exploration of Underlying Concerns, requires commitment to a process of discovery.
+The second step, exploration of Underlying Concerns, requires commitment to a process of discovery.
 The goal is to find out what factors are necessary in order to find a solution that pleases both sides.

 If either person is interested in WINNING instead of in learning each other’s concerns for the benefit of both of you, the process will abort.